Journeys of an Experimental Philosopher

 By the end of May, my weekly e-mail feed on ecology and land conservation brought an exciting invitation: a course on Advanced Plant Identification Skills.
 The course held at the University of New South Wales in Sydney promised to teach how to use floral keys along with intensive practical sessions in plant identification.
 It focused on the flora of Sydney region including native Australian as well as introduced species.
 Since I am currently spending some time in Australia and have a great interest in local flora - so different from what I know from home - I became extremely keen on participation.
 The only thing that put me off was the price which was, for a fresh non-student, pretty high.

 After the "Thesis Content Treaty", which came into force by the beginning of November, I felt relieved yet ever more determined to finish up the writing and get my PhD.
-My partner was leaving Europe to stay in Australia for some time by the end of February and I wanted to make sure I am finished with my PhD by then.
+My partner was leaving Europe to return to Australia by the end of February and I wanted to make sure I am finished with my PhD by then.
 Since I was the first of Ron’s PhD students to graduate from Maastricht University, I had to make special efforts to tick all the bureaucratic boxes.
 Given my situation, I could not allow for any delays and every step taken had to work out on the first attempt.
 That of course made things pretty stressful.

 The last post about my PhD journey was a report on the move of my research group from Amsterdam to Maastricht.
 Despite the blog going silent for quite a while, my PhD journey was ongoing and I actually managed to finish my doctorate between the last one and the current blog post.
 As you can imagine, the Move I was writing about changed quite a few things: some for better, some for worse.
 Had I not stopped blogging, the latter category could have been perhaps emptier.
 Lately I have made a big move again.
 Before writing about my current Journey, however, I would like to take a look back and reflect on the crazy times of the last steps on my PhD Odyssey.